-In order to obtain best results at traditional 3-day School of Out-of-Body Travel seminars, instructors either completely omit the direct techniques, or wait until the last day to teach them, so as not to tempt novices to use them and subsequently ruin the group's success rate.
+In order to obtain best results at traditional 3-day Phase School seminars, instructors either completely omit the direct techniques, or wait until the last day to teach them, so as not to tempt novices to use them and subsequently ruin the group's success rate.

 If a practitioner has decided to begin practice with direct techniques or has gained the necessary experience with indirect techniques, the underlying principles of the techniques must still be learned.
 Without these, nothing will occur, except coincidentally and in rare cases.
-The key to the successful use of direct techniques rests in achieving a freefloating state of consciousness.
+The key to the successful use of direct techniques rests in achieving a free-floating state of consciousness.
 However, we will first examine a large variety of very useful aspects and factors that make direct entry into the phase much easier.